The renovations are set to begin in 2019 — and Knodell said the project would remain on track.

 In exchange, Keep the Park Green will not appeal the Development Review Board approval for the current park design, which was granted in March.

 File: Katie Jickling

 Starting in 2011, the city conducted surveys and held meetings as part of its public engagement effort surrounding the planned redesign.
 About 950 comments went into crafting the current plans.

-"We did hear from a lot of people about what they needed" in City Hall Park, said Kelly Devine, head of the Burlington Business Association.
+"We did hear from a lot of people about what they needed" in City Hall Park, said Kelly Devine, executive director of the Burlington Business Association.

 At the meeting Monday, members of the public who oppose the plan noted that the city has spent nearly $700,000 during the seven-year process.

-Burlington resident Kienan Christenson described the opposition as part of a larger anti-development movement.
+Burlington resident Kienan Christianson described the opposition as part of a larger anti-development movement.
 "We're seeing a startling trend in this city of people who want to stop development," he said.
-Christenson called the current plans "beautiful and stunning."
+Christianson called the current plans "beautiful and stunning."

 Weinberger said the city was trying to "achieve in a very small space many public objectives."
 The mayor described the challenges of receiving conflicting feedback from the public.

 Residents have more recently begun to push back against the plan, arguing that they were unaware that such a large number of trees were to be removed as part of the renovation.

 It was widespread opposition to the current plan that spurred some councilors to act.
 Max Tracy (P-Ward 2) said that councilors in wards 2 and 3 conducted a straw poll at the Old North End Neighborhood Planning Assembly last week.
 Not one person attending supported the current park design, he said.